-There are certain items in our home that we tend to ignore.
-Out of sight, out of mind until something goes wrong.
-The toilet tank is one of those things.
+The story is the same in homes all over: Out of sight, out of mind until something goes wrong.
+The toilet tank is one of those items.

-Almost all home toilets have a tank that acts as a reservoir for fresh water that is used to flush out a toilet bowl.
-Depending on the quality of the water in your area, the inside of the tank can develop mineral deposits that can damage or interfere with the operation of the components.
-In hot, humid areas the tank can develop the growth of mold and mildew especially if the toilet is not flushed often allowing the tank to refill with fresh water.
+Practically, all home toilets have a tank or reservoir of fresh water ready for flushing a toilet bowl at the touch of a handle.
+Depending on the water quality in your area, the inside of the tank can develop mineral deposits that can damage or interfere with the operation of the components.

-Fortunately, cleaning the tank is not difficult and can be done with products you probably have in your pantry.
+Cleaning the tank will help reduce hard water and rust stains in the toilet bowl and freshen the air in the bathroom.
+Fortunately, cleaning the tank is not difficult and can be done with products you likely have at home.

 How Often to Clean the Toilet Tank

-Every toilet tank should be cleaned twice per year.
-If you are using water from a well in an area with hard water, it's a good idea to clean the tank quarterly to keep the flush valves in good working order.
-Cleaning the tank will also help reduce hard water and rust stains in the toilet bowl and freshen the air in the bathroom.
+You should clean the toilet tank twice per year.
+If you are using water from a well in an area with hard water, clean the tank quarterly to keep the flush valves in good working order.
+If your bathroom is in a warmer environment that gets muggy or humid and gets mold often, clean the tank once a month.

 Equipment / Tools